All Episodes

 Have you got another cable?

-Rush, why would you think, Mr. Sturdley, that I wouldn't talk about that?
+Why would you think, Mr. Sterdley, that I wouldn't talk about that?

 And why would you think I wouldn't be upset about that story in the American Spectator?

-Because you you you just think that I've just brushed this stuff off and that it doesn't bother me.
+Because you just think that I've just brushed this stuff off and it doesn't bother me.

 We'll get to that.

-We got a lot to do here today on the EIB Network.
+We've got a lot to do here today on the EIB network.

 Rush Limbaugh back at you.